rails/rails/guides/source/asset_pipeline.md

 Using Propshaft in your app
 ----------------------------------

-From version 8.0, Propshaft is the default asset pipeline in Rails, so you don’t need to install it separately.
+From Rails 8.0, Propshaft is the default asset pipeline, so you don’t need to install it separately.
 When you create a new Rails 8 application, Propshaft is included by default.